graphql-markdown/graphql-markdown/docs/advanced/homepage.md

 # Homepage

-If you decide to use your own homepage for the GraphQL generated documentation, then set the page ID to `id: schema` and the sidebar position to `sidebar_position: 1`:
+If you decide to use your homepage for the GraphQL-generated documentation, then set the page ID to `id: schema` and the sidebar position to `sidebar_position: 1`:

 ```markdown {2,5} title="schema.md"
 ---